Smart Open Services for European Patients

 In terms of choosing algorithms for symmetric and asymmetric encryption, recent recommendations from the BSI mention:

-- For asymmetric encryption, the use of RSA with of a key length of min.
-2048 bit and higher is recommended.
+• For asymmetric encryption, the use of RSA of a key length of between 2000 and 3000 bits.

 • You may support your customers on creating keys, but never deal with the private keys yourself